-District-Wide

-- □ No breakfast will be served in the morning in any of our buildings. - □ We will maintain 6 feet spacing between eaters. - □ The cafe will be closed in the AM - □ There will be no salad bars. - During the hybrid schedule, the lunch menu will be the same Mondays and Thursdays as well as on Tuesdays and Fridays. - All students will have the option to have school meals delivered to their homes.
-Parents will have to opt-in one time, to have weekly meals delivered and will have the ability to cancel anytime.
-The cost of meals is \$2.50 per day for breakfast for ages, elementary lunches are \$3.25, and middle school and high school meals are \$3.75 per day. (\$23.75 per week per elementary student and \$26.25 per week for middle and high school students).
-Students who qualify for free or reduced-priced meals will have the meals delivered at no cost once parents opt-in.
-Times for the food delivery have yet to be established.
-We discussed the possibility of having a 4:30 pick up at the school for families who are not home when the food will be delivered.

-- □ Students are encouraged to bring their own lunches. - □ Students will not share food with each other. - □ Teachers will not provide food to students. - □ Food Services staff members will wear face coverings at all times.

-HS/MS Information:

-- □ MS Lunch 11:12-11:59 and HS Lunch 11:54-12:54. - MS students will be divided into two groups w/ 7th and 8th grade eating the first half followed by the 6th grade.
-Sixth grade will eat in the north end of the cafeteria so that our custodial team can clean/disinfect the south end tables prior to the HS students arriving at 11:54.
-If needed, other larger rooms in the building will be used during lunch to ensure each student has 6 feet of distancing. - □ The custodial team will clean as students leave their seats. - Table dividers will be placed on tables to create a barrier between students. - □ There must be 6 ft of distancing between students when eating. - □ Students and staff are not permitted to order food delivery service to the school. - Cashiers will type in debit numbers for each student/employee. - Lunches will be served partially pre-packaged. - □ Signs and stanchions will be used to keep distancing. - □ Students will form a lunch line down the cafe's south hallway. - □ Weather permitting, students will be encouraged to eat outside.
+Dis t-Wide 0 Breakfast and lunch will be served at no-cost to families for the 2021-2022 school yearBreakfast will be served in the morning in any of our buildings.
+We will maintain 6 feet of spacing between eaters.
+There will be no salad bars.
+Students may bring their own lunches.
+Students will not share food with each other Food Services staff members will wear face coverings at all times.
+HS /MS S Information: MS Lunch 11:12-11:59 and HS Lunch 11:54-12:54.
+The custodial team will clean as students leave their seats.
+There must be 6 ft of distancing between students when eating.
+Students and staff are not permitted to order food delivery service to the school.
+Cashiers will type in debit numbers for each student/employee.
+Lunches will be served partially pre-packaged.
+Signs and stanchions will be used to keep distancing.
+Students will form a lunch line down the cafe's south hallway.
+Weather permitting, students will be encouraged to eat outside.
+Ele me ntary Information Each elementary school will have its own dedicated lunch team so principals will select times.
+Morning lunch counts will either be sent to building secretaries or inputted in PS for the building secretary to retrieve and pass along to the foodservice team.
+There must be 3-6ft of distancing between students when eating.
+Food will be served hot and in a reusable clamshell container.
+Weather permitting, students will be encouraged to eat outside.

-Elementary Information

-- Each elementary school will have its own dedicated lunch team so principals will select times. - Morning lunch counts will either be sent to building secretaries or inputted in PS for the building secretary to retrieve and pass along to the foodservice team. - □ Lunches will be served in classrooms and delivered by foodservice staff.
-Principals will develop protocols on how the food will be distributed. - □ There must be 6 ft of distancing between students when eating. - Food will be served hot and in a reusable clamshell container. - □ Weather permitting, students will be encouraged to eat outside.